AlibabaCloudDocs/ros/intl.en-US/Resource Types/SLB/ALIYUN::SLB::AccessControl.md

     },
     "AclEntrys": {
       "Type": "CommaDelimitedList",
-      "Description": "A list of ACL entries.
+      "Description": "A list of acl entrys.
 Each entry can be IP addresses or CIDR blocks.
 Max length: 50.", "MaxLength": 50
     }
   },